OrestTa/tarasiuk.me/1-about-orest.markdown

 permalink: /about-orest
 ---

 My name is Orest.
-I’m a computer scientist working in crypto.
+I’m an old-school-ish computer scientist currently working in crypto.

+- Running [zkWarsaw](https://www.zkwarsaw.dev/){:target="_blank"}. zkWarsaw is a Warsaw community around zero-knowledge proofs organising lectures and workshops for researchers, hackers, and builders.

-- Currently at [Scroll](https://scroll.io){:target="_blank"}.
+- Worked as engineer at [Scroll](https://scroll.io){:target="_blank"}.
 Scroll is building a bytecode-level zkEVM (zero-knowledge-proof-based rollup with EVM compatibility) to scale the Ethereum blockchain.

-- Running [zkWarsaw](https://www.zkwarsaw.dev/){:target="_blank"}. zkWarsaw is a Warsaw community around zero-knowledge proofs organising lectures and workshops for researchers, hackers, and builders.

 - Co-founded [Cara Care](https://cara.care){:target="_blank"}.
 Cara empowers individuals suffering from chronic digestive diseases to live a better life.